Mechatronics and Robotics Engineering, B.S.Talwar College of Engineering and Computer Sciences

 Indiana Tech’s Bachelor of Science in Mechatronics and Robotics Engineering integrates mechanical, electrical and computer engineering in the design of products and manufacturing processes.
 Mechatronics and robotics engineering revolves around the design, construction and operation of automated and robotics systems, which result from the integration of software and hardware.
 As automation and autonomous machines become increasingly important in our society, so does the need for professionals who are proficient in this discipline.
 As such, mechatronic and robotics engineers are needed in a wide range of fields including manufacturing, construction, aerospace and telecommunications.

-- You will be sought after by leaders of industry to solve technical challenges.
-You will be well-skilled in the hands-on application of robotics technology, which is prevalent in a wide range of industries.
+- You will be well-skilled in the hands-on application of robotics technology, which is prevalent in a wide range of industries.

-- You will become an ethical member of this profession—one who can work effectively in collaborative environments and are prepared to step into leadership roles.
+- You will learn to work effectively in collaborative environments and are prepared to step into leadership roles.